keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

             <div class="grid-item-wrapper">
                 <div class="grid-item-container">
                     <img src="assets/images/benefits/locked.png" />
-                    <div class="item-title">Secure</div>
+                    <div class="item-title">Secure & Confidential</div>
-                    <div class="item-description">We respect your privacy and we're more than happy to sign any Non-Disclosure Agreements that our clients may have.</div>
+                    <div class="item-description">We respect your privacy and we're more than happy to sign any Non-Disclosure Agreements that our clients may have.
+We're fully GDPR compliant</div>
                 </div>
             </div>
         </div>